Aboriginal culturearound Darwin

-Discover the wealth and diversity of the region’s indigenous culture and hear the ancient Dreamtime stories that will enrich your Top End experience.
+Discover the wealth and diversity of the region’s culture and hear the ancient Dreamtime stories that will enrich your Top End experience.

 Find out about the ancient culture steeped in the stunning scenery of Litchfield National Park, from its traditional owners, the Wangait people.
-Or, immerse yourself in island culture with a tour of the remote Tiwi Islands.
+Immerse yourself in island culture with a tour of the remote Tiwi Islands.
 Meet locals, observe traditional dance and hear Dreamtime stories and songs about the creation and first inhabitants of the islands.

 Join the crowds celebrating Aboriginal art and culture at one of the region’s art fairs or festivals.
 For an unforgettable experience, time your trip with the Milimika Festival on the Tiwi Islands – a festival of art, dance, music and… football.